Art of the Hot Rod

 Author, Ken Gross, must have had a once in a lifetime experience meeting all these hot rod legends.
 The stories about these Gods of Rods range from remembrances of the way it use to be and how some of the veterans got their starts, too their personal business philosophies, too their approach to design.
 There is something for everyone.

-Some of these guys do 100 point restorations for Pebble Beach and others are diehard street car builders; some are after the big prize trophies while others are after the simple smiles from owners after a ride in their rod.
+Some of these guys are 100 point restores for Pebble Beach and others are diehard street car builders; some are after the big prize trophies while others are after the simple smiles from owners after a ride in their rod.

 If there is one complaint about this book it is that the builders’ stories go into great detail and wonderful descriptions of the cars that have been important to them in their careers.
 The stories are wonderful but there are no photos of the cars they describe.
 The photos of the cars in the book are wonderful but I was drooling over some of the design details described in the text by the builders but there were no reference photos to view.